Editor’s Note: This article has been updated.

 7. Water: clean and sustainable

-If your campground doesn’t provide potable water, bring it in 5-gallon reusable containers, with one refillable canteen for each camper.
+If your campground doesn’t provide potable water, you have two choices: pack it in or filter it on site.
+Packing in your own water is a good solution if there is no water source nearby.
+Bring it in 5-gallon reusable containers, with one refillable canteen for each camper.
 Single-serving bottled water has been outlawed in San Francisco, and you can take another stride in the fight against plastic pollution by outlawing them in your family.
-If you’re backpacking (or even planning a day hike), the LifeStraw Personal Water Filter could be your single best purchase: imagine being able to safely drink from any lake or stream on your route, and leave all that heavy water out of your backpack!
-LifeStraw also makes a family-size version to simplify group camping.

-It’s more of a state of mind than a list of rules.
-When enjoyment of the natural world is the goal, we make life easier by leaving behind the clutter that distracts and detracts from the beauty of the forest, beach, or mountains.
+Living sustainably outdoors is more of a state of mind than a list of rules.
+When enjoyment of the natural world is the goal, we make life easier by leaving behind the clutter that detracts from the beauty of the forest, beach or mountains.
 A deep breath of piney air, a brisk walk up an inviting trail, loons calling eerily over the lake, the brilliance of the night sky far from city lights: these gifts are even richer when we feel in harmony with our environment.